-Report section Content

-Further requirements for assessment leases and mining leases:

-Resource and reserve estimates

-Metallurgical/washery/processing studies

-Economic modelling/feasibility studies

-Mining operations and production statistics

-Geological findings in the mine

-Data A summary of all exploration data collected over the relinquished area over the life of the authority.
+Report section Content Data A summary of all exploration data collected over the relinquished area over the life of the authority.
 Conclusions and recommendations A description of the conclusions and recommendations from exploration activities completed on the relinquished area, including any relevant assessment and mining activities, and reasons for relinquishment.
 References List of all documents referred to in the report.
 Appendices Any operational, analytical and interpretation reports completed as part of a reportable exploration activity, that are best provided as separate documents.
 This may include copies of consultant and other ancillary reports relevant to the report.